 - Solid organ transplant.

 Although symptoms and signs of a large bowel obstruction commonly occur, Oglivie's syndrome can have a variable clinical presentation.
-It is important therefore to have a high degree of suspicion in these patients.
+It is important therefore to have a high degree of suspicion.

 - Abdominal pain, usually cramping or colicky.